DIAOSI29/LiriBot/README.md

 - `movie-this`
 - `do-what-it-says`

-CONTENT input will be either a song, a movie, a singer or left blank depends on the COMMAND made.
+CONTENT input will be either a song, a movie, a singer or left blank depends on the COMMAND.

 - After user typed in codes to run LiriBot, LiriBot will